Sokoban-likes

 Not much character, but fun puzzles.

-Making a run 'n' gun with a transforming grappling hook: ChainStaff.
+Making an action platformer with a transforming grappling hook: ChainStaff.
 Also made a shmup with multi-ships: Shoot 1UP DX, and more .

 Image